 In an excavation conducted in the early 19th century of the area around the stupa, copper plates with inscriptions of Mahayana Suthra verses in Sanskrit and Sinhala written between the 8th and 9th centuries had been discovered.
 According to the Archaeology Department, evidence gleaned from the architectural features of the stupa-centered monastic complex of the Mahayana tradition has established that this belongs to the Anuradhapura period. [ … more information … ]

 Kaludiya Pokuna Monastery

-This large monastry built centered around a large pond known as “Kaludiya Pokuna” lies 500 meters passing Katu Seya stupa on the A9 road.
+This large monastery built centered around a large pond known as “Kaludiya Pokuna” lies 500 meters passing Katu Seya stupa on the A9 road.
 Situated at the foot of the western slopes of Mihintale it is the largest of the three ponds.
-Most experts believe that Kaludiya pokuna may probably be the ancient Porodini Pokuna mentioned in the slab inscriptions of Mahinda IV found at the Dalada Ge of Mihintale.
+Most experts believe that Kaludiya Pokuna may probably be the ancient Porodini Pokuna mentioned in the slab inscriptions of Mahinda IV found at the Dalada Ge of Mihintale.